seantrott/neighbors_lexica/README.md

-# neighbors_lexica
-Analysis of phonological neighborhoods.
+# Homophones and phonological neighborhoods

+Code to accompany the paper:

+>